-Angie Remington, Interim Executive Director
+Angie Remington, Deputy Director

 Angie has 15 years of experience in nonprofit administration, communications, media relations and crisis response, grassroots advocacy, and fundraising.
 She believes deeply in helping communities build power to affect systemic change through organizing, leadership development, and collaboration.
 Angie also serves on the board of directors for Survivors Rising and Earth Day Omaha.